-Rugby World Cup 2023 kick-off times: How to follow on the BBC, fixture list, results, pools, rankings and tournament rules
+Rugby World Cup 2023 kick-off times: How to follow on the BBC, fixture list, results, pools and tournament rules

 In the UK, the tournament will be televised on ITV.

-The Rugby Union Weekly podcast will be available to download daily and will have all the news, debate and big issues from France.

-The new Rugby Union Top 10 podcast series debating different aspects of the tournament's history has also launched on BBC Sounds.

-BBC Radio Scotland, BBC Radio Wales, BBC Radio Cymru, BBC Radio Ulster and BBC Radio Foyle will produce bespoke output for their teams.
+BBC Radio Scotland, BBC Radio Wales, BBC Radio Cymru and BBC Radio Ulster will produce bespoke output for their teams.

-When do the British and Irish teams play?
+When do the British and Irish teams play this week?

-England start their World Cup campaign against Argentina on 9 September, the same day Ireland face Romania.

-Scotland meet reigning champions South Africa on the following day, with Wales also playing Fiji.
+Scotland are the only one of the four teams in action this week - England, Wales and Ireland all have a rest week.
+Scotland play Romania in Lille on Saturday as they seek to close the gap on Ireland and South Africa at the top of Pool B.

 What pools are England, Scotland, Wales and Ireland in?